FreezeSoul/awesome-ai-dev-tools/README.md

 **[TEXT2SQL.AI](https://www.text2sql.ai/)** - An AI tool for SQL query translation and explanation.

-**[Theia IDE](https://theia-ide.org/#theiaide)** - An extensible open-source IDE (web and desktop) providing AI-powered features like chat, code completion, and custom agents using arbitrary LLMs via Theia AI.
+**[Theia IDE](https://theia-ide.org/#theiaide)** - An extensible open-source IDE (web and desktop) with Theia Coder, an AI-powered coding agent that can browse workspaces, propose code changes, and automatically detect and fix issues, with Edit Mode and Agent Mode options.

 **[Traceloop](https://traceloop.com/)** - A tool that uses OpenTelemetry tracing data with generative AI to improve system reliability.